-For the last six years we have been encouraging parts of our 3-acre plot to go wild in an attempt to increase the habitat for wildlife and to study what arrives.
+For the last 12 years we have been encouraging parts of our 3-acre plot to go wild in an attempt to increase the habitat for wildlife and to study what arrives.
 Here is some of the progress to date:

 When we first saw this site it was being used as a small plant nursery.
-The topsoil had been scraped off down to the clay beneath and terram woven matting laid down with gravel on top to suppress weeds and make a tidy working area.
+The topsoil had been scraped off down to the clay beneath and terrain woven matting laid down with gravel on top to suppress weeds and make a tidy working area.
 This had then been kept weed free with large quantities of roundup and other chemicals.

 There were old plastic trays and racks and plant pots all round the site, many of which had deteriorated in the sun and rain, splitting into tiny fragments that were mixing with the soil.
 Others were buried in huge overgrown areas, dumped as trays of unwanted plants, which had taken root and grown into thickets.